teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 Galaxy Codex allows for an additional optional filter for tools, that can be defined by the community curator (maybe that is you!).

-The additional filter must be stored in a file called `tools_status.tsv` located in `communities/<your community>/metadata`.
+The additional filter must be stored in the file called `tools_status.tsv` located in `communities/<your community>/metadata`.
 The file must include at least 3 columns (with a header):
 1. `Suite ID`
 2. `To keep` indicating whether the tool should be included in the final table (TRUE/FALSE).
 3. `Deprecated` indicating whether the tool is deprecated (TRUE/FALSE).